Everything about merino wool

 ABOUT MERINO - BIODEGRADABLE

 Did you know that merino is biodegradable?
 No?
 Well surprise surprise: merino is for 100% biodegradable.
 In a world where plastic soup is more often on the menu than chicken soup, that is a huge pro.
-So if your favorite merino item has been ruined and there is no hope to restore it - purely hypothetically speaking, because we don't understand how you could do that - you can bury it with a clear conscience: it will be completely absorbed by the earth in about 6 months.
+So if your favorite merino item has been ruined and there is no hope to restore it - purely hypothetically speaking, because we don't understand how you could do that - you can bury it in the garden with a clear conscience: it will be completely absorbed by the earth in about 6 months.
 Dust to dust.
-You can't believe it?
-Watch this video
+Don't believe us?
+Watch this video:

 ABOUT MERINO - EXPENSIVELY SUSTAINABLE

 You can also judge whether merino is expensive on the basis of its lifespan.
-A lovingly cared for merino garment will last for years - You can also judge whether merino is expensive based on the lifespan of merino wool items.
-A lovingly cared for merino garment lasts for years - on average 5 times as long as clothing made from other wools.
-The more you wear it, the lower the "cost per wear".
-That is not an excuse to justify your purchase, but unadulterated math.
-And: the more you reach for your favorite merino garment, the less you'll spend on scoring another fleeting trend item.
-Merino wool is always an investment piece!
+A lovingly cared for merino garment will last for years - on average 5 times as long as clothing made from other wools.
+The more you wear it, the lower the "Cost per wear"

-Ps: Of course we can't look into your wallet, but reality tells us that a 100% merino item doesn't fit everyone's budget.
-A mix with, for example, cotton or viscose also looks very nice, and offers the same feeling of luxury with a slightly more friendly price tag.
+Pst: of course we can't look into your wallet, but reality teaches us that a 100% merino item doesn't fit everyone's budget.
+A blend with, for example, cotton or viscose also looks very nice, and offers the same feeling of luxury with a slightly more friendly price tag.
 Less money to spend?
-Go for a blêêênd ;-)
+Go for a bleêênd ;-).